You count the hours you could have spent with your mother. It's a lifetime in itself.

 "The reason that you are at home, on a Friday night, when I know for a fact both your best friends are currently at the lacrosse game or on their way to the celebratory after party.
 Does it have to do with Matt?"
 She cocked an eyebrow, a grin crossing her face as she leaned forward in her seat.

 "Fine.
 I saw Matt with some chic today at lunch, they were all over each other.
 I'm not upset that we broke up, it was mutual.
 But couldn't he have at least acted a little bit upset.
 Like he'd miss me a little?
 Am I that replaceable?"

 "Mom," she groaned, throwing her arms in the air.
 "Can't you just be a normal mother for five minutes?
 Tell me I'm right, hate on him a little bit with me, and tell me it's his loss and he'll regret it for the rest of his life?"

 "Oh Maxine, come on.
 That's not what you want me to say.
 You just don't like having your own thoughts proved right.
-I'll allow you to be saddened that the relationship ended, but I won't allow you to wallow in self pity.
+I'll allow you to be saddened that the relationship ended, but I won't allow you to wallow in self-pity.
 Why don't you find out where your friends are, and I'll take you over there.
-I'll even take you up to my room, do your hair and make up and let you borrow some of my jewelry, maybe even a dress!"
+I'll even take you up to my room, do your hair and makeup and let you borrow some of my jewelry, maybe even a dress!"

 "Is that really how you want to spend your Friday night?
 At home with your mom?"